remove the ptII module

 Yes, ppod is a "module" with no source code (what I call a "suite"), just a description.txt and a modules.txt in module-info.
 I was confused because I didn't see reference to this usage of the ptII suite.
 Maintaining the ptII suite as a level of indirection such that the build system doesn't have to be made more complex seems like a worthwhile tradeoff to consider.

-#9 Updated by Christopher Brooks about 10 years ago
+#9 Updated by Christopher Brooks over 10 years ago

 Reopening this bug because the ptII kepler module should be removed.